 - Transformational change for the Halifax Railway Station area, town centre, and benefits to the wider local authority area.

 - Delivering a world-class integrated, fit-for-purpose transport facility.

 - Better links to other modes of transport and better connection to Halifax town centre

 - The new gateway to Halifax and the north will encourage greater use of public transport, cycling and walking and will encourage investment and visitors

 - A driver of growth, increasing the economic attractiveness of the town and enabling the ambitious job and economic growth targets set out by Calderdale Council

 The Outline Business Case (OBC), was approved in June 2020 by West Yorkshire Combined Authority.
 A public consultation asking for feedback on the latest designs took place 18 January to 14 February 2021 and the responses will be used to further develop the project designs.
-A follow up consultation will take place in summer 2021 to show the updated designs.
+A follow up consultation will take place in autumn/winter 2021 to show the updated designs.
 Following this summer consultation, we will submit the planning application for the scheme and develop the Full Business Case (FBC).